-AutoNation is a new and used car retailer based in Fort Lauderdale, Florida.
-The company currently offers an AutoNation extended warranty with most vehicles.
-Is this vehicle protection plan worth the cost?
-How does it compare to plans you can buy from third-party competitors?
+AutoNation is one of the nation’s largest new and used car retailers based in Fort Lauderdale, Florida.
+The company currently offers AutoNation extended warranty plans with most vehicles.
+But how does it compare to plans you can buy from third-party competitors?

 To learn more about our editorial integrity policy and how we make money through affiliate partnerships, read our full disclosure here.

 Founded in 1996, AutoNation is one of the nation’s largest automotive retailers selling both new and used cars.
 The company has over 300 locations spread across 18 states.
 Like many national car retail chains, it sells vehicle service contracts directly to customers to provide peace of mind once the factory warranty has expired.
 These contracts are serviced by a third-party administrator.